Is it a hoverboard?

 An old skateboard is perfect when you're young and agile.
 If not, don't worry, you can find these at garage sales, flea markets, used sporting goods stores, or in your own garage.

 Step 2: Get your toolbox ready

 If you find or buy an old skateboard, remove the wheels and landing gear.
 This is where you will use a wrench and screwdriver.
 Use the holes in the board to which the wheel is attached as a guide to mark where you will drill the rope through the board.
-I used a ruler to help mark the rope hole.
+I used a ruler to help keep the rope hole.
 You want the rope to be about an inch and a half from the edge of the board for stability.

 Step 3: Make handles

 We used a wooden closet pole to make two pins of the same length as the width of the skateboard.
 Cut the pin to the desired length.
 These are your handles and need to be slightly longer than the width of your board.
-Drill a hole in each end of the two positioning rods about an inch and a half from the end.
+Drill a hole at each end of the two positioning rods about an inch and a half from the end.